 All my life, I have learnt to eat a moderate, balanced diet.
 Mostly that’s food from anywhere in the world (that’s what a mobile life turns you into) But, I don’t always do that.
 I have cravings and sometimes I give in to them.
 Rarely, but I do drink a well-known and very unhealthy soda drink.

 All my life, I have tried new foods, and I will continue to do that (that includes delicious vegan, gluten-free cakes as much as an unknown meat recipe)

 All my life, I have loved experimenting with food and learning new ways to prepare it.
 And I will continue to do that (including making coconut yoghurt, trying new recipes asking for some sort of unusual sweetener, or those asking for extra gluten for certain breads).

 Nutrition advice and trends have changed continuously over the decades (and before over centuries).
 What we need to do today, is to focus more on a sustainable approach toward food, going back to the basics and cooking from scratch, reducing our consumption of processed foods, our consumption of sugar (yes, I agree to that, more on that topic another time).
 But we need to be allowed to enjoy food, choose the “diet” that’s right for us, eat vegetarian or vegan, but let’s stop imposing a moral on eating and the food we consume.
 Food is not the answer to everything, it shouldn’t be a sort of cult and there certainly is not the one healthiest or only right way to eat and to live.

-This entry was posted in Uncategorized and tagged balanced diet, clean eating, food trends, superfoods, wild herbs.
+This entry was posted in Blog and tagged balanced diet, clean eating, food trends, superfoods, wild herbs.
 Bookmark the permalink.